onflow/docs/docs/evm/ethereum-vs-flow-evm.md

 **Fee Market Change (EIP-1559)**

 [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) is supported by the EVM on Flow and Gateway nodes can decide on the inclusion of the transactions based on the tips or gas fees.
 The parameters for the EIP 1559 are adjustable by the Flow network.
 Currently, the base fee is set to zero, as EVM transactions are wrapped by the Flow transactions.

-### Proofs

-**Inclusion/non-inclusion proof of execution artifacts (logs and receipts)**

-Similar to other EVM environments, proof can be constructed for artifacts such as receipts.
-As mentioned earlier, all the EVM execution artifacts are collected as part of a Cadence event.
-Cadence events are similar to EVM logs, and the root hash of all events (event commitment) of a block is included in Flow's block content.
-The Cadence event inclusion proof functionality enables constructing proofs for any artifact.
-For example, if one wants to construct an external proof for the inclusion of a specific EVM log or receipt, here are the steps:

-- Flow block validation: Anyone following the Flow blocks have can validates the Flow block headers.

-- EVM block validation: Since each Flow block has the root hash of Cadence events emitted during block execution.
-It can construct and verify the inclusion of the specific Event.
-In this case, every time an EVM block is executed an `evm.BlockExecuted` event is emitted that contains the full EVM block information.

-- Receipt inclusion** : Each EVM block includes the root hash for the receipts generated during block execution.
-Similar to other EVM chains, a proof can be constructed to prove inclusion of a log or receipt.

-**Account proofs**

-Another type of proof that EVM environments provide is proof for the state of accounts.
-These proofs depend on the trie structure of the execution environment.
-EVM on Flow benefits from the advanced storage and proof system that makes Flow’s multi-role architecture possible.

-Flow’s state system provides ways to construct inclusion and non-inclusion proofs and one can construct proofs for EVM account’s meta data (account balances, nonce, … ).
-A less common proof type is proof over the storage state of an account (mostly used for smart contracts).
-The first release of EVM on Flow won’t support these type of proofs.

 ## Opcodes